imagineon/ViewConfigurator/Readme.md

 ## Supported Classes

-- UIView
+- UIView and all its subclasses
-- UIControl
-- UIButton
-- UILabel
-- UIImageView

 ## Requirements